DanyelleH/MockCraigslistPractice/README.md

 # Assessment 4: Django REST API
 to load data :
-    `python manage.py loaddata backup.json to load data`
+    `python manage.py loaddata backup.json`

 ## Due Date
-- You will push up your PR on Monday at the beginning of class
+- You will push up your PR on Tuesday at the beginning of class

 ## Requirements